International Research Training Group "Temporalities of Future"

-The International Research Training Group (IRTG) ‘Temporalities of Future’, a cooperation of the Institute for Latin American Studies of Freie Universität Berlin, several institutes of Humboldt-Universität zu Berlin, Universität Potsdam, El Colegio de México, Univeridad Nacional Autónoma de México and Centro de Investigaciones y Estudios Superiores en Antropología Social, aims at a new perspective on the study of temporalities of the future in social and cultural sciences.
-In close cooperation with colleagues from different disciplines, we want to contribute to the growing field of research on temporalities of the future by realigning investigations towards a better understanding of global entanglements and the meaning of cultural heterogeneity, with Latin America standing as an example of both aspects.
-Focussing on the aspirations and anticipations of various actors who produce new temporalities of the future through constant interaction offers a new approach and adds a much-needed perspective on subaltern and non-Western agency with regard to the future.
-The close cooperation of German and Mexican academic institutions allows for a multidirectional investigation of temporalities of the future in colonial, postcolonial and contemporary Latin America, fostering joint empirical and theoretical research in an innovative interdisciplinary framework.
+The International Research Training Group (IRTG) ‘Temporalities of Future’, a cooperation between the Institute for Latin American Studies at Freie Universität Berlin, several institutes of Humboldt-Universität zu Berlin, Universität Potsdam, El Colegio de México, Universidad Nacional Autónoma de México and Centro de Investigaciones y Estudios Superiores en Antropología Social, aims to offer a new perspective on the study of temporalities of the future in the social and cultural sciences.
+In close collaboration with colleagues from different disciplines, we seek to contribute to the growing field of research on temporalities of the future by realigning investigations towards a better understanding of global entanglements and the meaning of cultural heterogeneity, with Latin America serving as the primary example of both aspects.
+Our focus on the aspirations and anticipations of various actors who produce new temporalities of the future through constant interaction represents a novel approach which adds a much-needed perspective on subaltern and non-Western agency with regard to the future.
+The close cooperation of German and Mexican academic institutions allows a multifaceted investigation of temporalities of the future in colonial, postcolonial and contemporary Latin America, fostering joint empirical and theoretical research in an innovative interdisciplinary framework.

-The IRTG enables qualified young researchers to write their doctoral dissertations in a challenging research environment.
-PhD students will be advised by at least one supervisor in both Mexico and Germany (in tandem) and benefit from the diversity of regional knowledge networks.
-The programme foresees longer periods of research and study at the Mexican and German partner institutions.
-In this way, it will promote the work of young researchers within a framework of international and intercultural teaching and research.
+The IRTG enables qualified young researchers to write their doctoral dissertations in a highly stimulating research environment.
+PhD students are advised by at least one supervisor in both Mexico and Germany (in tandem) and benefit from the diversity of regional knowledge networks.
+The programme involves longer periods of research and study at the Mexican and German partner institutions.
+In this way, it promotes the work of young researchers within a framework of international and intercultural teaching and research.
 The study programme of the IRTG is tailored to the specific needs of the PhD students.
-In addition to research-oriented seminars and close individual supervision, it offers a wide range of events such as lecture series, research method workshops and guest lectures.
-The following disciplines are participants in the IRTG programme: history, political science, sociology, economics, social and cultural anthropology, literary and cultural studies, gender studies.
+In addition to research-oriented seminars and intensive mentoring, it offers a wide range of events such as lecture series, research-methodology workshops and guest lectures.
+The following disciplines participate in the IRTG programme: history, political science, sociology, economics, social and cultural anthropology, literary and cultural studies, gender studies.